-When the court calculates support, it assumes that you can pay AT LEAST \$25 PER MONTH, even if you receive public assistance.
+You will be required to pay at least \$25 per month, even if you receive public assistance.

 You may be ordered to pay extra for child care and health care costs.
-Or you may be ordered to include the child on your health insurance.
+Or you may be ordered to include the child on your insurance.